tahirnawaz/jayApp/README.md

 jayApp
 ======
-Use Test DB and impoet in it two csv files I have given.
+Use Test DB and import in it two csv files I have given.
 Urls are

 type    name                    description